CEMPD/FESTC-EPIC0509/README.md

 The FEST-C Git repository is available for release beginning with FEST-C version 1.2.

-Releases are also available for:
+Releases will soon be available available for:
 FEST-C version 1.3
 FEST-C version 2.0